bwilson1802/Learning-Terraform/README.md

 1. Open VS code and select file, open folder
 2. Select file, new file, name it main.tf

-# main.tf
+# main.tf (VS Code)
 1. The goal of our first Terraform code is to make sure everything is working.
 Add the following to the main.tf file you created.
-2. Copy the contents from the mainsetup.tf file and place it into your main.tf file
+2. Copy the contents of mainsetup.tf and place it in your main.tf file
+3. Once you have added the code, ctrl + s saves your changes

+# First commit (bash terminal)
+1. Git add . (adds all changes in that dir)
+2. Git commit -m (“add your message here”)
+3. You can view the commit messages to track your changes.
+Make sure you have a good message here on the changes you made.